 - 4 cups powdered sugar sifted

-- .5 cups liquid coffee creamer I prefer Nestle Coffeemate Espresso Chocolate but feel free to sub. in your favorite flavored liquid creamer, or a mixture comprised of 1 tbsp of espresso powder and 1/2 cup of milk or cream.
+- .5 cups liquid coffee creamer I prefer Nestle Coffeemate Espresso Chocolate but feel free to substitute in your favorite flavored liquid creamer, or a mixture comprised of 1 tbsp of espresso powder and 1/2 cup of milk or cream.

 Baking The Cupcakes

-Take the pan off of the hot burner, and mix in the coffee and buttermilk.
+- Take the pan off of the hot burner, and mix in the coffee and milk.
 Add the sugar and whisk until it is dissolved.
 Then mix in the eggs and vanilla.

 Making the Frosting

 - Using a handheld or stand mixer, cream together the butter and shortening.

 - Slowly begin to add the powdered sugar, scraping the sides of the bowl in between each cup you add.

 - Add your coffee creamer and mix until fully combined; you may need to add more to reach a creamier consistency or bolder flavor, but do so slowly so as not to make your frosting too watery.